Structural dynamics

-Structural dynamics is a type of structural analysis which covers the behavior of a structure subjected to dynamic (actions having high acceleration) loading.
-Dynamic loads include people, wind, waves, traffic, earthquakes, and blasts.
-Any structure can be subjected to dynamic loading.
-Dynamic analysis can be used to find dynamic displacements, time history, and modal analysis.
+Structural dynamics is a branch of structural analysis which covers the behavior of a structure subjected to dynamic loading.
+Dynamic loading is any time-varying loading which changes quickly enough that the response of the structure differs from the response to the same loading applied statically.
+Causes of dynamic loading include people, wind, waves, traffic, earthquakes, and blasts.
+Dynamic analysis can be used to find dynamic displacements, time history, and natural frequencies and mode shapes.